LEAP beneficiaries receive double payment to cushion them against coronavirus pandemic

 The LEAP was instituted by former President J. A Kufuor’s government to support the aged and the vulnerable to help fight poverty among those in peri-urban and rural areas to enable them to improve their standard of living.

-Each beneficiary is given between GHc 64 and GHc140 paid every quarter of the year.
+Each beneficiary is given between GH¢64 and GH¢140 paid every quarter of the year.

 Mrs Morrison said the government has paid all debts owed the beneficiaries from January to June this year which covered two quarters and the next payment would soon be made in July this year to mitigate the socio-economic effects of the pandemic on them